-According to Yemen's criminal code, conversion from Islam to another religion is apostasy which is a capital offense.
-In employment, if managers suspect that an employee is Christian then it is practically impossible for him to receive a promotion.
-Perpetrators of crimes against Christians, including so-called 'honor crimes', are likely to receive impunity, given the weak rule of law in much of Yemen.
-Tribal justice systems (which are widely applicable) expect the head of family to carry out punishment.
-In more official systems, Islamic principles are likely to be applied which will greatly disadvantage converts from Islam.
-Even those who executed four nuns in Aden and 12 staff members of a Christian nursing home in 2016 were not investigated.
+According to Yemen's criminal code, conversion from Islam to another religion is apostasy, which is a capital offense.
+In employment, if managers suspect that an employee is Christian, then it is practically impossible for him to receive a promotion.
+Perpetrators of crimes against Christians, including so-called 'honor crimes', are likely to receive impunity given the weak rule of law in much of Yemen.
+Tribal justice systems (which are widely applicable) expect the head of the family to carry out punishment.
+In more official systems, Islamic principles are likely to be applied, which will greatly disadvantage converts from Islam.